These Chefs Think You Should Skip the Valentine’s Day Prix Fixe Menus

-Stores are already flooded with heart-shaped chocolate boxes, life-size teddy bears, overpriced red roses and greeting cards in anticipation of Valentine’s Day.
-Restaurants dabble in the profitable, consumer-friendly holiday, too, by offering prix-fixe menus, forcing diners to commit to dinners that will run upwards of a few hundred dollars per couple (before wine pairings are even added into the equation).
+Stores are already flooded with heart-shaped chocolate boxes, life-size teddy bears, overpriced red roses, and greeting cards in anticipation of Valentine’s Day.
+Restaurants dabble in the profitable holiday, too, by offering prix-fixe menus and forcing patrons to commit to dinners that will run upwards of a few hundred dollars per couple (before wine pairings are even added into the equation).
 Many chefs feel that these one-day-only tasting menus aren’t the best representations of their talent in the kitchen.

 While we’re not suggesting you avoid every prix fixe menu on the planet, as there are certainly noteworthy ones, there’s something to be said about a restaurant standing by its regular menu.
 After all, a night centered around love should include your favorite meal, don’t you think?